-- 1. This course aims to introduce to the micro- skills of counselling through a series of exercises and guided practice.
-These skills would be related to the different stages of counselling. - 2.
-To involve students and work toward self exploration with the aim of working toward a greater appreciation and understanding of the many facets of the self. - 3.
-To provide a space where participants can grow, in the sense of allowing an encounter with them first and based on this encounter to achieve a better understanding of how they impact on other people. - 4.
+- a.
+To introduce to the micro- skills of counselling through a series of exercises and guided practice. - b.
+To involve the students and work toward self exploration with the aim of working toward a greater appreciation and understanding of the many facets of the self. - c.
+To provide a space where participants can grow, in the sense of allowing an encounter with them first and based on this encounter to achieve a better understanding of how they impact on other people. - d.
 To equip the students in terms of knowing personality types, ego states and different aspects of the self and the ability to assess others are envisaged.